ribeirorod/coursera-gen-ai/module-01/02_transformers.md

 ### Prompt Engineering

-The lecture emphasizes that while understanding the underlying architecture is beneficial, it's not necessary for interacting with transformer models.
+Understanding the underlying architecture is beneficial, not necessary for interacting with transformer models.
 Instead, you'll be using natural language to create prompts, a process known as prompt engineering.

 In summary, this lecture serves as a high-level overview of transformer models, providing enough background to understand the differences between various models and read model documentation.
 More detailed exploration will follow in later parts of the course.